project-sunbird/sunbird.org-docs/features-documentation/library.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-	  <td>1.Click on the Kebab icon (...)
+	  <td>1.
+Click on the Kebab icon (...)
 	<br>2.
 Click the <b>Download</b> button or press <b>Ctrl+S</b> to download the PDF using a new tab.<br>
   The PDF file gets downloaded on your the device.<br>

-  If there’s not enough space on your device to download and extract the PDF file, a pop-up message appears saying “Insufficient space on disk.” </td>
+  If there is not enough space on your device to download and extract the PDF file, a pop-up message appears saying “Insufficient space on disk.” </td>
     <td><img src="features-documentation/images/library/downloadcontent.png"></td>
   </tr>
   </table>